Callbacks¶

 very flexible (but inefficient) format: a list of dict's.
 If the content

-it can be converted into a pandas DataFrame using the to_dataframe
+it can be converted into a pandas DataFrame using the to_dataframe method

-attribute.
+on the callback_data attribute.
 This may make subsequent analysis easier.

 summary.callback_data.to_dataframe("daily")